ThinCalligrapher/mnist-docker/.ipynb_checkpoints/README-checkpoint.txt

 ## Contact

-If you have questions or want to contact me, feel free to connect:
+If you have questions or want to collaborate, feel free to connect:
 - GitHub: https://github.com/ThinCalligrapher
 - Email: cleino@crimson.ua.edu
 - Phone: 414-627-8588